MatthewYeend/Laravel-Best-Practices/README.md

     <p>{{ $user->name }}</p>
 @endforeach
 ```
-The **Good** approach improves performance, readability, and maintainability by following the MVC pattern.
+The **Good** approach improves performance, readability, and maintainability by:
+- Following the MVC pattern.
 Fetching data in the controller prevents query execution inside the Blade view, reducing N+1 query issues and keeping the view clean and focused on presentation.

 ---
 ## Using `echo` in Blade files